-January 11, 2026

-The Sunday after the Theophany of Christ
+January 25, 2026 The 15th Sunday of St. Luke

-St. Theodosius the Great, Cenobiarch

 Welcome!

 To Our Guests:

 While we are not yet in formal inter-communion with other faith traditions, we have much respect for their rites of worship and sanctuaries of prayer.
 In our tradition, Holy Communion is open only to those Orthodox Christians who are in good standing with the Church and have prepared themselves by prayer, fasting and a recent confession.
 Please do not be offended by this if you are not an Orthodox Christian or in good standing with the Church.
 We welcome you to our church and invite you to receive a blessing and partake of the blessed bread at the end of the Divine Liturgy.